jpetazzo/pipework/README.md

 name is something like "PCnet-FAST III"), instead of the default `e1000` (Intel PRO/1000).
 Also, "Promiscuous Mode" should be set to "Allow All".
 If you don't do that, bridged containers won't work, because the virtual NIC will filter out all packets with a different MAC address.
+If you are running VirtualBox in headless mode, the command line equivalent of the above is `modifyvm --nicpromisc1 allow-all`.
+If you are using Vagrant, you can add the following to the config for the same effect:

+    config.vm.provider "virtualbox" do |v|
+      v.customize ['modifyvm', :id, '--nicpromisc1', 'allow-all']
+    end

 ## Docker users: read this!